Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Results

-\subsubsection{Robustness checks}
+\subsubsection{Robustness Checks}

-We first implement a series of falsification tests.
-Specifically, we randomly reassign temperatures across different units in our sample (e.g., county, month, and year) and re-estimate the main results using Equation~\ref{eq:main}, which produced Table~\ref{tab:main}.
-By simulating random temperature assignments, we aim to ensure that our results are not driven by spurious correlations between temperature and shootings, but instead reflect true causal relationships.
-In Figure~\ref{fig:falsification}, we present the results of the regression analysis using Equation~\ref{eq:main}, in which the test samples are generated by randomly reassigning temperatures to observations.
-The leftmost panel shows estimates from a sample where temperatures are reshuffled across days within each county.
-The middle and rightmost panels present estimates from samples in which temperatures are shuffled across counties within the same month and year, respectively.
-All estimates are statistically insignificant and close to zero.
+To assess whether our estimates could arise from chance variation rather than a genuine temperature effect, we conduct placebo tests.
+We randomly reshuffle temperature and precipitation bin indicators as a block across observations within the same county, year, or month, preserving within-day correlations across weather variables.
+For each test, we repeat this procedure 100 times and re-estimate Equation~\ref{eq:main} on each reshuffled sample.
+Figure~\ref{fig:falsification} plots the mean placebo coefficient (open circles) with 90\% and 95\% intervals constructed from the standard deviation of the 100 placebo estimates, alongside the baseline estimates from our preferred specification (red diamonds).
+Across all three reshuffling dimensions, the placebo coefficients cluster around zero, and the baseline estimates for the 80--90$^{\circ}$F and above-90$^{\circ}$F bins fall well outside the placebo distributions.
+These exercises suggest that the results are not driven by the placebo variation captured by the reshuffling procedure.

-Next, we check whether our results are robust to alternative temperature bins that disaggregate the bin for temperatures below 70$^{\circ}$F. Specifically, we divide the below-70$^{\circ}$F bin into multiple bins: below 40$^{\circ}$F, 40--50$^{\circ}$F, 50--60$^{\circ}$F, and 60--70$^{\circ}$F. Table~\ref{tab:alternative_bins} presents the results from estimating Equation~\ref{eq:main} with this finer breakdown of temperatures, using 60--70$^{\circ}$F as the reference category.
-The results confirm that our main finding—that high temperatures above 80$^{\circ}$F increase the likelihood of school shootings—remains robust to alternative temperature binning.
-In contrast, although the coefficients on the colder temperature bins (30--50$^{\circ}$F and below 40$^{\circ}$F) are negative, they are not statistically significant.
+Next, we check whether our results are robust to alternative temperature bins that disaggregate the bin for maximum temperatures below 70$^{\circ}$F. Specifically, we divide the below-70$^{\circ}$F bin into below 40$^{\circ}$F, 40--50$^{\circ}$F, 50--60$^{\circ}$F, and 60--70$^{\circ}$F. Figure~\ref{fig:alternative_bins} plots the coefficients from estimating Equation~\ref{eq:main} with this finer breakdown, using 60--70$^{\circ}$F as the reference category.
+The estimates for the 80--90$^{\circ}$F and above-90$^{\circ}$F bins remain positive, statistically significant, and similar in magnitude to the baseline estimates in Table~\ref{tab:main}.
+Coefficients on the colder bins are generally close to zero, except for the below-40$^{\circ}$F coefficient, which is negative and statistically significant at the 10\% level.

-COVID-related disruptions may have altered the relationship between temperature and school shooting by affecting school attendance, mobility, and broader social factors such as unemployment.
-While our state-by-year fixed effects absorb annual shocks at the state level---likely capturing COVID-related unobservables to some extent---we further test robustness by excluding 2020, the year most affected by the pandemic, and re-estimating Equation~\ref{eq:main}.
-Table~\ref{tab:covid} presents the results.
-The estimated effects of high temperatures decrease slightly but remain statistically significant, reinforcing the robustness of our findings.